-LMU's rules and regulations are enforceable by various University administrative units, i.e., LMU Finance Office, Office of Security, Director of Residential Life, Dean of Students, Resident Directors and Administrative Counsel.
-Any student who presents a clear and present danger to self or other members of the University community or who impedes the academic process will be subject to appropriate administrative action up to and including suspension on an interim basis pending a hearing by the appropriate judicial system that may result in permanent suspension.
+LMU's rules and regulations are enforceable by various University administrative units, i.e., LMU Finance Office, Office of Campus Police and Security, Director of Residential Life, Dean and Associate Dean of Students, Resident Directors and Administrative Counsel.
+Any student who presents a clear and present danger to self or other members of the University community or who impedes the academic process will be subject to appropriate administrative action up to and including suspension / expulsion on an interim basis pending a hearing by the appropriate judicial system that may result in permanent suspension / expulsion.

-LMU maintains three (4) separate judicial systems governing the following types of violations:
+LMU maintains four (4) separate judicial systems governing the following types of violations: